harelba/q/README.markdown

 * Support for quoted fields
 * Full encoding support, including UTF-8

-Please download the official `1.3.0` below according to instructions.

-Version `1.4.0` is now in beta and will be the official version soon.
-It contains the following:
+Version `1.4.0` is out and contains the following improvements:
 * 2.5x speed increase for large files - Thanks [@Gasol](https://github.com/Gasol)!
 * Output header support (based on the query's SELECTed columns/aliases)
 * Additional control over query and output encodings
-* Bug fixes
+* Bug fixes (see [change log](doc/CHANGELOG.markdown) for full details)

-If you want to download the new version, just download the main q executable from the master branch.
+Please send any feedback you have on the new version and open new issues as needed.

 I would love to get any requests and comments you have on the tool.